 Jesse I. Treu, Ph.D., has been a partner at Domain Associates, a venture capital firm, since its inception in 1985.
-Dr. Treu serves as a director of Regado Biosciences, Inc., and Tandem Diabetes Care, Inc., and a number of privately held life sciences and biopharmaceutical companies.
-He served as a director of SenoRx, Inc. from October 1999 until June 2008 and Somaxon Pharmaceuticals, Inc. from December 2003 to June 2010.
+Dr. Treu has been a director of 38 early-stage healthcare companies, of which 23 have been public companies.
+Dr. Treu currently serves as a director of Aldeyra Therapeutics, Inc. and Tandem Diabetes Care, Inc., and a number of privately held life sciences and biopharmaceutical companies.
 Prior to the formation of Domain Associates, Dr. Treu was vice president of the predecessor organization to The Wilkerson Group, and its venture capital arm, CW Ventures.
-Previous to that, Dr. Treu held a number of management and corporate staff positions in the medical industry, including positions at General Electric Company and Technicon Instruments.
+While at CW Ventures, he served as president and CEO of Microsonics, a pioneer in computer image processing for cardiology.
+Previous to that, Dr. Treu held executive positions at Technicon Instruments and General Electric Company.
 Dr. Treu holds a B.S. in Physics from Rensselaer Polytechnic Institute and an M.A. and a Ph.D. in Physics from Princeton University.

-The Board of Directors Recommends a Vote "FOR" Election as Director of Each of the Class I Nominees Set Forth Above.
+The Board of Directors Recommends a Vote "FOR" Election as Director for Each of the Class III Nominees Set Forth Above.